-H.7 MARKET MONITORING UNIT AND MARKET ADVISOR
+H.7 MARKET MONITORING and Tariff Compliance UNIT AND MARKET ADVISOR

-DSTAR shall establish, and shall provide appropriate staffing and resources for, a group within DSTAR to be known as the Market Monitoring Unit.
-The Market Monitoring Unit shall be comprised of persons having the experience and qualifications necessary to implement this Appendix.
-In staffing the Market Monitoring Unit and in carrying out the responsibilities specified in this Appendix, DSTAR may retain such employees, independent contractors, consultants or other experts as may be appropriate to the effective implementation of this Appendix.
+DSTAR shall establish, and shall provide appropriate staffing and resources for, a group within DSTAR to be known as the Market Monitoring and Tariff Compliance Unit.
+The Market Monitoring and Tariff Compliance Unit shall comprise persons having the experience and qualifications necessary to implement this Appendix.
+In staffing the Market Monitoring and Tariff Compliance Unit and in carrying out the responsibilities specified in this Appendix, DSTAR may retain such employees, independent contractors, consultants or other experts as may be appropriate to the effective implementation of this Appendix.
 Such persons shall comply with applicable DSTAR policies on conflicts of interest and other standards of conduct.

-The Market Monitoring Unit shall be subject to the management oversight of the Chief Executive Officer of DSTAR; provided, however, that:
+The Market Monitoring and Tariff Compliance Unit shall be subject to the management oversight of the Chief Executive Officer of DSTAR; provided, however, that:

-i) The compensation of the head of the Market Monitoring Unit shall be determined by the DSTAR Board; ii) The budget for the salaries and other expenses of the Market Monitoring Unit and its functions shall be separately reviewed and approved by the DSTAR Board; and
+i) The compensation of the head of the Market Monitoring and Tariff Compliance Unit shall be determined by the DSTAR Board; ii) The budget for the salaries and other expenses of the Market Monitoring and Tariff Compliance Unit and its functions shall be separately reviewed and approved by the DSTAR Board; and

-iii) The head of the DSTAR Market Monitoring Unit shall provide directly to the DSTAR Board such reports, budgeting recommendations or other information as: (1) the head of the Market Monitoring Unit deems necessary or appropriate to enable the DSTAR Board to carry out informed and effective oversight of the operation of the facilities operated or otherwise administered by DSTAR or the markets administered by DSTAR; or (2) as may be requested by the DSTAR Board.
+iii) The head of the DSTAR Market Monitoring and Tariff Compliance Unit shall provide directly to the DSTAR Board such reports, budgeting recommendations or other information as: (1) the head of the Market Monitoring and Tariff Compliance Unit deems necessary or appropriate to enable the DSTAR Board to carry out informed and effective oversight of the operation of the facilities operated or otherwise administered by DSTAR or the markets administered by DSTAR; or (2) as may be requested by the DSTAR Board.

-The DSTAR Board may retain one or more persons or a consulting or other professional services firm to advise it on the matters encompassed by this Appendix and to carry out such other responsibilities as are specified in this Appendix, such person, persons or firm to be known as the DSTAR Market Advisor.
+The DSTAR Board may retain consultants [Doesn’t this one word say the same thing, but more efficiently?] to advise it on the matters encompassed by this Appendix and to carry out such other responsibilities as are specified in this Appendix, such consultant(s) to be known as the DSTAR Market Advisor.
 At the direction of the DSTAR Board, such additional responsibilities may include serving as a market evaluator as specified in Section H.4.
-The DSTAR Market Advisor shall have experience and expertise appropriate to the analysis of competitive conditions in the markets administered by DSTAR, and financial instruments such as FTRs, and to such other responsibilities as are assigned to the DSTAR Market Advisor under this Appendix or by the DSTAR Board.
+The DSTAR Market Advisor shall have experience and expertise appropriate to the analysis of the markets administered by DSTAR [This is both redundant (since FTR markets are administered by DSTAR) and limiting (as the “and” requires someone to have experience in FTRs.
+Finally, FTRs are, unlike PJM/NYISO, not “financial instruments”.] and to such other responsibilities as are assigned to the DSTAR Market Advisor under this Appendix or by the DSTAR Board.
 The DSTAR Market Advisor shall be accountable to the Chief Executive Officer, but shall serve at the pleasure of the Board.

 The DSTAR Board shall adopt a policy on conflicts of interest for the DSTAR Market Advisor establishing appropriate standards for the professional and financial independence of the DSTAR Market Advisor.
 The DSTAR Market Advisor shall comply at all times with the conflicts of interest policy established by the DSTAR Board, as well as any applicable policies for the conduct of consultants or other contractors retained by DSTAR.